lazynessmind/jake/readme.md

 # jake - same as make but for java

+**Warning:** This is a WIP and my knowledge of C++ isn't the best of all time.
+Feel free to improve everthing!

 Simple build system for java.
 The idea came from the simple make build system for C and C++.
 Both Gradle and Maven are useful but requires basic knowledge and has a lot of boilerplate.